 - black pepper to taste

-- In a couple of drizzles of olive oil, brown the steaks on both sides, then remove from the pan.
-It's not necessary to cook them all the way through at this point, just brown.
+Drizzle a large skillet with a few drizzles of olive oil.
+Brown the steaks over medium-high heat on both sides, then remove from the pan.
+(It's not necessary to cook them all the way through at this point, just brown.)

-- Reserve 2 tablespoons of drippings and discard the rest from the pot.
-Add the sliced onion and mushrooms to the pan and cook for 2-3 minutes scraping any brown bits off the bottom of the pan.
+Reserve 2 tablespoons of drippings and discard the rest from the skillet.
+Add the sliced onion and mushrooms to the pan and cook over medium-high for 2-3 minutes scraping any brown bits from the bottom of the skillet.

-- Lower the heat to a simmer and return the Salisbury steaks to the gravy.
+Lower the heat to simmer and return the Salisbury steaks to the gravy.

-- Cover and cook for 15-20 minutes until cooked through.
+Cover and simmer for 15 minutes or until cooked through.

 Uncover and check the gravy for thickness.
 If it needs thickening, dissolve 1 tablespoon of all purpose flour in cold water, and add it to the gravy, stirring constantly.
 Continue this process until you reach your desired consistency.